enferex/timebomb/README.md

-timebomb: C++ header for implementing compile time asserts based on __date.
+timebomb: C++ header for implementing compile time asserts based on_date.
 =========================================================================

-This header-only "library" provides utility functions that can be used to write static assertions that trigger on a particular __DATE____.
+This header-only "library" provides utility functions that can be used to write static assertions that trigger on a particular `__DATE__`.
 This might be useful when planning a future deprecation of an API.

-This requires c++20 or later.
+This header requires c++20 or later and also makes use of the compiler provided `__DATE__` macro.

 Usage
 -----